rithvikshankar/spotify-clone/README.md

-# spotify-clone
+# Spotify-Themed Music Player
-A responsive Spotify clone built using HTML, CSS and Javascript
+A responsive Spotify-themed music player for the web